forcedotcom/cli/releasenotes/sfdx/README.md

 We publish a new `stable` version of `sfdx` on Thursdays.
 At the same time we also publish the `stable-rc` release candidate.
 The release candidate contains changes that will likely be in the final weekly version.

 Run `sfdx version` to display the version installed on your computer.
-Run `sfdx update` to update to the latest available version.
+Run `sfdx update` to update to the latest available stable version.

+Check out these other update options:

-Run `sfdx update stable-rc` to update to the release candidate.
+* Run `sfdx update stable-rc` to update to this week's release candidate.
 To return to the stable version, run `sfdx update stable`.
+* Use the `--version` flag to update to an older version, such as `sfdx update --version 7.178.0`.
+* Use the `--available` flag to view all available older versions you can update to or `-interactive` to update interactively.

 If you use [autocomplete](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_dev_cli_autocomplete.htm), run `sfdx autocomplete --refresh-cache` after you update Salesforce CLI to ensure that autocomplete works correctly on any new commands.